Skip to main content

 Collectively, the Agency for Technical Cooperation and Development (Acted); Concern Worldwide (as the lead agency); Congo Handicap (CH); Danish Refugee Council (DRC); and Première Urgence Internationale (PUI) bring decades of experience in livelihoods, nutrition, protection, and inclusion programming in DR Congo, underpinned by robust monitoring, evaluation, accountability and learning mechanisms.

-Over the course of the programme, the EAST Consortium will implement an integrated package of protection and nutrition activities in 11 health zones across 4 provinces in Eastern DR Congo, aiming to support over 430,000 individuals including 65,000 people living with disabilities across the four most conflict affected provinces of DR Congo: Ituri; North Kivu; South Kivu and Tanganyika.
+Over the course of the programme, the EAST Consortium has implemented an integrated package of protection and nutrition activities in 12 health zones across 4 provinces in Eastern DR Congo, aiming to support over 430,000 individuals including 65,000 people living with disabilities across the four most conflict affected provinces of DR Congo: Ituri; North Kivu; South Kivu and Tanganyika.

 EAST Consortium Partner Map